spidey000/meme_generator_web_sendit/README.md

 *   **Outlines look thin at high scales**:
     *   Confirm that the `scale` parameter passed to [`drawMeme()`](utils/renderPipeline.ts) and related drawing functions is correct.
     *   Verify that `lineWidth` for text outlines is calculated as `outlineWidth * 2 * scale` within [`drawTextLayer()`](utils/renderPipeline.ts).
+*   **Sticker outlines appear soft or blurry at large widths**:
+    *   The current silhouette-based outline uses a fixed number of offset passes.
+For very large outline widths, this can lead to a slightly softer appearance.
+Consider implementing morphological dilation (e.g., using `ctx.filter = 'dilate(Xpx)'` or multiple passes with increasing offsets) for a sharper look at extreme widths.
+*   **Sticker outline rendering performance**:
+    *   Generating the tinted silhouette mask for each outline pass can be computationally intensive, especially for complex stickers or many layers.
+For performance-critical scenarios, consider caching the generated silhouette masks.
 *   **Glow/Shadow look weak or incorrect**:
     *   Ensure `ctx.shadowBlur`, `ctx.shadowOffsetX`, and `ctx.shadowOffsetY` are correctly scaled by the `targetScale` in [`effectRenderer.ts`](utils/effectRenderer.ts) or [`drawTextLayer()`](utils/renderPipeline.ts).
     *   Confirm that `ctx.shadow*` properties are reset (e.g., `ctx.shadowBlur = 0;`) between drawing passes to prevent unintended accumulation of effects.